Migrants and other vulnerable workers

 - you negotiate it with your new employer, or

-- it’s decided by the Employment Relations Authority (see the next point).
+- it’s decided by the ERA.

-Employment Relations Act 2000, s69O
+Employment Relations Act 2000, s 69O

-It must take into account:
+It must consider:

 - any entitlements in the employment agreement